 Here are nine of the most important business metrics for startups to watch:

 1. Customer Acquisition Costs (CAC)

-Use Panalysis to determine your customer acquisition cost.
+Use analytics tools like Panalysis to determine your customer acquisition cost.
 You need two numbers: the amount your business spent over a given period of time on sales, marketing, and related expenses, and the number of customers you picked up during the same period.

 2. Customer Retention

 Acquiring more customers is incredibly important.
 What’s more important is what you do with them once you have them.
 Too many startups fail because they spend more time, money, and effort on getting new customers and neglect the ones they already have.
 In fact, while new customers are valuable, current customers are far more so.
 It costs much more to obtain a new customer than to sell to or upsell a current customer.

 For current active customers, simply ask them what you can do to improve their experience.
 Customers love to share their opinions, so you will have plenty of information.
 For inactive customers, those who have slowed or stopped using your product, ask them why.
 Customer feedback can be valuable for fixing problems and increasing retention with minimum effort.